 - All students will be enrolled in ISP 599: Study Abroad (1 credit hour)

-Students will be housed in a youth hostel for the duration of the program.
-Breakfast will be provided at the youth hostel, but students will be responsible for all other meals on their own.
+Students will reside in apartments for the duration of the program.
+Students will be responsible for all meals on their own.

 Scholarships & Financial Aid